NationalSecurityAgency/pelz/README.md

 ## Running the pelz Accumulo plugin
 The source code comes a script to install or uninstall the java files required to build the PelzCryptoService with Apache Accumulo.
 Instruction can be found in the [INSTALL](install.md).
+Pelz has been tested against Accumulo commit a1a1b72.

 ## Installing Kmyth to run pelz
 Pelz has been tested against Kmyth commit 28f80708.